All Episodes

 I mean, everybody there ostensibly is supposedly going to vote for a Democrat anyway.

-It's just, it's just classic.
+It's just classic.

 And this organization, the media just love them.

-Oh, we're getting the American youth invote.
+Oh, we're getting the American youth involved.

-If you've ever taken time to look at the MTG MTV generation, I would maintain that half of the MTV generation doesn't even know there are elections, much less that you have to register for them.
+If you've ever taken time to look at the MTV generation, I would maintain that half of the MTV generation doesn't even know there are elections, much less that you have to register for them.

-The Al Qaeda national anthem here, you dropped a bomb on me.
+The Al-Qaeda national anthem here, you dropped a bomb on me.

-EIB EIB Network and Rush Limbaugh at 800 282-2882.
+EIB network and Rush Limbaugh at 800-282-2882.

-It reminds me we had a story last week.
+It reminds me, we had a story last week.

-Is the AP.
+It was the AP.

 What's the difference?

-Okay, so is the AP, LA Times.
+Okay, so it was the AP, LA Times.

-It's all it's all the antique media.
+It's all the antique media.

-And they're sitting around these political observers observing that there's a problem in the civil rights community because with the death of Coretta Scott King uh and not long ago, the death of Rosa Parks, just who is there, that the civil rights movement as currently constituted has to look backwards in order to find glory, that there's nobody in the future.
+They're sitting around these political observers observing that there's a problem in the civil rights community because with the death of Coretta Scott King and not long ago the death of Rosa Parks, just who is there?

-Some of them are stuck 200 years ago, others are stuck 50 years ago, but they're stuck in the past somewhere.
+Others are stuck 50 years ago, but they're stuck in the past somewhere.

-And you can't help but notice this as you watch the funeral, because they're in the front row, separated by uh a woman, I don't know who she is, you find the uh Reverend Dax and Al Sharpton.
+Because there in the front row, separated by a woman, I don't know who she is, you find the Reverend Jacks and Al Sharpton.

 Now, in all candor, what is the future of a movement with those two guys at the helm?